Bey & Associates – Atlanta Office Address

 Our lawyers have also helped victims of school bus accidents.
 If a school bus driver was negligent, we’ll find out why the accident happened and the injuries the negligent driver caused.

-The Bey & Associates attorneys also handle:
+The attorneys at Bey & Associates also handle the following types of cases:

 - Medical malpractice.
 You put your trust in medical professionals to take care of you when you’re not feeling well.
 If those professionals make a mistake, your health can suffer even more.
 We can help you hold the negligent doctor, nurse, or medical professional accountable.